CraigClem/project2/README.md

  ```

- We then got the favortite beer array from local storage and displayed each items name from the array.
+ We then got the favourite beer array from local storage and displayed each items name from the array.

  ```js
 function MyBeers(beer) {